HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

 2. A supported rPDU
 3. A configured rPDU.
 I.e. The rPDU itself is configured to allow outlet control and the appropriate :ref:`control operations<Control-operations-doc>` parameters set.
 This can be done in bulk or on an individual rPDU basis

+.. note:: All user roles can access the Layout page for outlet control, but only Administrator and Data Center Manager users can initiate a control action.

 .. image:: media/rpdu-layout.png
    :width: 1920px
    :alt: Rack PDU Layout